Thathsara-Dassanayake/Fileflow---File-Sharing-System-Using-SDR/README.md

 ![image](https://github.com/user-attachments/assets/122f4d4a-8c95-41ed-bff6-ff2315bbb47a)
 ## Introduction

 The Fileflow project, part of our Semester 3 Communication Design module, aims to create a simple, robust file sharing system for audio, video, and text files between two computers.
 This system employs RTL-SDR (Software Defined Radio) and BladeRF devices, known for their flexibility and high performance in wireless communication.
-Utilizing GNU Radio software, we will implement the software components necessary for encoding, transmitting, receiving, and decoding files, ensuring a customizable and efficient communication pipeline.
+Utilizing GNU Radio software, we implemented the software components necessary for encoding, transmitting, receiving, and decoding files, ensuring a customizable and efficient communication pipeline.
 This project highlights the practical applications of these advanced technologies in modern file sharing solutions.

 ## Requirements